Imad Khalili: Return to Sweden

-On 7 July 2015, he signed a four and half-year contract with the Stockholm-based club Hammarby IF in Allsvenskan.
+On 7 July 2015, he signed a four-and-a-half-year contract with the Stockholm-based club Hammarby IF in Allsvenskan.
 There he reunited with his former manager at IFK Norrköping, Mats Jingblad – now the sporting director of Hammarby.

 During the second half of 2015 and throughout the whole 2016 season, Khalili failed to impress then manager Nanne Bergstrand, subsequently only being used as a substitute player.
 He scored his first competitive goal for the club on 17 July 2016, in a 3–3 draw against Falkenbergs FF on home turf.

 After only making five appearances midway through the 2017 season, under the reign of new manager Jakob Michelsen, Khalili went out on loan to Brommapojkarna.
 The six month-deal with the Superettan club was announced on 11 August 2017.
 He made his debut for the side only a few days later, coming on as a second half sub, in a 1–1 away draw against Varberg.
 Khalili ultimately made 7 appearances for Brommapojkarna, as they won promotion to Allsvenskan, but returned to Hammarby at the start of 2018.

 In January 2018, Hammarby switched manager once again with Stefan Billborn taking over as head coach.
 Khalili received much playing time during the pre-season and scored in a Svenska Cupen 3–3 draw against GAIS on 25 February.
 Khalili began the league play as a starter and scored a brace in the third round, as Hammarby won 4–0 against his former club Brommapojkarna on 16 April.
 He ultimately finished the 2018 season with scoring three goals in 21 league games, as Hammarby finished 4th in the table.

 On 20 February 2019, Khalili signed a one-year extension with Hammarby.
 He played 23 games during the campaign, scoring eight goals, as the club finished 3rd in Allsvenskan after eight straight wins at the end of the season.

 In 2020, a season postponed due to the COVID-19 pandemic, Khalili mostly came on from the bench and played 22 games in total, scoring four league goals, as his side disappointedly finished 8th in the table.

 On 14 April 2021, it was announced that Khalili would become an assistant coach at Hammarby, focusing on individual development in the squad, as well as still being eligible as a player for the rest of the year.
 On 30 May 2021, Khalili won the 2020–21 Svenska Cupen, the main domestic cup, with Hammarby IF through a 5–4 win on penalties (0–0 after full-time) against BK Häcken in the final.

 International career

-Imad Khalili won several caps for the Swedish under-17's, under-19's and under-21s in his younger days.
+Imad Khalili won several caps for the Swedish under-17s, under-19s and under-21s in his younger days.

 In 2014, he accepted an offer to play internationally for Palestine, but withdrew from the squad due to an injury.
 He was eligible to play for either Palestine, UAE or Sweden at senior level.